nikhilRP/oslo/README.md

 6. Fine tune ranking function
 7. Remove duplicate listings from the same user
 8. Tune dimensions for reduction
+9. Implement A/B testing in a combination of naive information retrieval engine vs recommendation engine
+10. Metrics to watch out would be similar to what's mentinoed in the paper
+    * Click through rate
+    * Watch through rate
+    * Processing load

 ### Cluster visualizations